airbnb/javascript/react/README.md

         isFilterActive: PropTypes.bool.isRequired,
       };
     ```
-  - When describing a shape that is associated with multiple components, define them in a `constants/proptypes.js` file.
+  - When describing a shape that is associated with multiple (3 or more) components, define the shape in a `constants/proptypes.js` file.
 Example:
     *constants/proptypes.js*
     ```
       export const userDataPropTypes = {